Copyright © 2018 KENFOX

 II.
 Industrial Design related matters in Laos

-At KF, we assist clients in determining viability and availability of their proposed industrial designs for use and registration in Laos.
-KF industrial design services include the followings:
+At KENFOX, we assist clients in determining viability and availability of their proposed industrial designs for use and registration in Laos.
+KENFOX industrial design services include the followings:

 Industrial design means the form or shape of the product, which is to be created which includes the shape, pattern, line, color, etc;